cljdevitre/ProbeLabeler/README.md

 # ProbeLabeler
-Automatically label JEOL EMPA images
+This code is designed to automatically label JEOL EMPA images.